darkanakin41/download-search/README.md

 * Enhance site parsing to retrieve more data
 * Connect to a Video Game DB and a Music DB
 * Add validation mail
-* On media refresh from thetvdb, check if the image is fine, otherwise, get number 2, ...

 For connected users :
-* Add a notification system when a new episode is out on a TV Show or Animes subscribed
 * Add a checkbox which save if the episode/movie have been downloaded
+* Add link on notifications
+* Add a page displaying all notifications

 For the system :
 * Add a command to retrieve last uploaded items